AIfSR/2022-fall-bio-treatment/README.md

 Performance measure: Given that in our dataset, the classes are not equally distributed, the performance measures that we use to compare our models are F1-measure, Precision, Recall, and AUC for the positive class(i.e., high seroconversion).

+### Baseline model

+The baseline model trained in the paper performs....

 # Running the code: